 Athletic Training is practiced by certified athletic trainers: healthcare professionals who work to prevent, diagnose, and intervene in case of emergency, acute and chronic medical conditions, particularly in the orthopedic and musculoskeletal disciplines.

-Athletic trainers hold at least a bachelor's degree, are certified through an independent agency, the Board of Certification, Incorporated, and are Licensed in the State of Pennsylvania.
+Athletic trainers hold at least a bachelor's degree, are certified through an independent agency, the Board of Certification, Incorporated, and are Licensed by the State of Pennsylvania.

-Athletic trainers are part of the sports medicine and health care team, that includes physicians and other healthcare personnel.
+Athletic trainers are part of the sports medicine and health care team, which includes physicians and other healthcare personnel.

-Athletic trainers provide a financial return on investment to secondary schools, occupational employers, physicians, hospitals and clinics; and help to ease the burden on the public and private health care system.
+Athletic trainers provide a financial return on investment for secondary schools, occupational employers, physicians, hospitals, and clinics, and help to ease the burden on the public and private health care systems.

-Athletic trainers differ from personal trainers or "trainers" who focus solely on fitness and conditioning.
-Athletic trainers have higher educational and certification requirements than personal trainers.
+Athletic trainers differ from personal trainers or "trainers", who focus solely on fitness and conditioning.
+Athletic trainers have higher education and certification requirements than personal trainers.

 PLEASE NOTE: This information is provided only as a resource.
 Only a certified physician can diagnose injuries and prescribe recuperative medications and procedures.